-References is the listing of all citations made in the text of the paper.
-At the end of your main text, in a new page, type ‘References’, centred, and list all citations in alphabetical order.
-No materials should be included in the list that are not cited in the text.
+'References' is the listing of all citations made in the text of the paper.
+At the end of your main text, on a new page, type ‘References’, centred, and list all citations in alphabetical order.
+No materials should be included in the list that that are not cited in the text.

 A book with a single author